makersacademy/bowling-challenge/README.md

  - bonus 1 per pin for the 2 rolls following a strike
  - bonus 1 per pin for the first roll following a spare
 - If get a strike or spare in final round, get 1 or 2 extra rolls respectively.
 These score 1 per pin with no extra bonus.
-- A gutter game is a final total of 0.
-- A perfect game is a final total of 300.